jonathan-alipate/jonathan-alipate/README.md

 - 🚶 I am a developer with a curiosity and passion for problem solving.
 Programming is a superpower, and it allows regular folk like myself to build solutions to the problems that we face on a day to day basis.

-- 🔭 I’m currently working on sharpening and my database/API and Node.js skills by attempting to build an automated trading bot.
+- 🔭 I’m currently working on sharpening my database/API and Node.js skills by attempting to build an automated trading bot.

 - 🌱 I’m currently learning about how to build DAPPS (Decentralised Applications) using smart contracts on the Ethereum blockchain.